 Coronavirus Vaccinations: Can I be forced to get the vaccine?

 Can the Government introduce a mandatory vaccination scheme?
 Can I refuse a vaccination?
-What are the new rules for care home workers after 11 November 2021?
-Am I required to show proof of my vaccination status to enter certain places?
+What are the rules for care home workers?
+Am I required to show proof of my vaccination status anywhere?
 Our coronavirus advice and information hub has you covered.

 This page sets out the law and guidance which applies in England only.

 A mandatory vaccination scheme is where you are required by law to get vaccinated and face punishment if you do not do so.

 This is different from employers requiring their staff to be vaccinated (sometimes called ‘no jab, no job’).

 In England, the Public Health (Control of Disease) Act 1984 specifically prevents Ministers from creating new rules which would make vaccines mandatory.
 This means that any mandatory vaccination scheme would require Parliament to pass a new law.
 Ministers can’t just change existing regulations or introduce them using ‘statutory instruments’ (changes to the law which do not go through Parliament).

 Do we have mandatory vaccination schemes in the UK?

 No mandatory vaccination schemes exist in the UK.
 This means that no one can be punished by the state for refusing a vaccine, including the coronavirus vaccine.

 Are all care home or NHS staff legally required to be vaccinated?